-Two bills have been introduced in the House to establish a separate fund for major wildfire suppression efforts.
+Two bills have been introduced in the House and two in the Senate to establish a separate fund for major wildfire suppression efforts.
 The Federal Land Assistance, Management and Enhancement (FLAME) Act (H.R.
-5541) establishes a separate fund, designated as an emergency requirement pursuant to H.Con.Res.
+5541/S. 3256) establishes a separate fund, designated as an emergency requirement pursuant to H.Con.Res.
 376 (109th Congress), for severe wildfires of at least 300 acres that threaten lives, property, or critical resources.
 The fund is authorized at the five-year average of emergency fire suppression expenditures, with transfers from the Treasury and any unused fire suppression appropriations.
 The Emergency Wildland Fire Response Act of 2008 (H.R.
 5648) amends the Cooperative Forestry Assistance Act of 1978 (16 U.S.C. §§ 2101-2111) to establish a fund from appropriations, emergency appropriations, and other transfers for declared emergency incidents for wildfires where a cooperative agreement exists and that either are 300 acres with potential for extreme fire behavior or could cause life, property, or other losses.
 It also provides assistance to "fire-ready communities" and authorizes "good neighbor partnerships" for states to implement HRFA projects on federal lands.
-The House Committee on Resources held hearings on the bills on April 10, 2008, and ordered the FLAME Act (H.R.
-5541) reported on April 17.
+The House Committee on Resources held hearings on the two House bills on April 10, 2008.
+The FLAME Act passed the House (amended) by voice vote on July 9, 2008.
 In the Senate, the Stable Fire Funding Act (S. 1770) would establish separate funds for the BLM and FS for 80% of suppression costs that exceed annual appropriations, authorized at \$200 million for the BLM and \$600 million for the FS.